 Does bill payment software give you more or less control?

-Automated bill payment software gives you more control of your finances wherever and whenever.
+Automated bill payment software gives you more control of your finances.

 From virtually anywhere at any time, you’ll be able to see the status of a bill, check the status of approvals or make a payment.